sashka3076/AhMyth-Modified-Version/README.md

  - Due to the background limitation of Android 10 and 11, the started service has been removed and the foreground service has been added.
 So you should turn off the application notification from the setting.

 ## Prerequisites
-- Java 8 (to generate apk backdoor)
+- Open JDK 8 (to generate apk backdoor)

 ## Getting Started